On dimension and regularity of bundle measures: Introduction

 \subsection{Formulation of results}

 Geometric structure and dimensional properties of distributional gradients of functions from $BV(\R^{n})$ are well studied and widely applied (cf. \cite{A}, \cite{ACPP}, \cite{AFP}, \cite{PW}).
 It is known, for example, that their lower Hausdorff dimension is at least $n-1$ and that it is an optimal bound.
-Moreover, $(n-1)$-dimensional part, if exists, can be exhausted by a countably $(n-1)$-rectifiable set (see Lemma 3.76 and Theorem 3.78 in \cite{AFP}).
-For the class of bundle measures (introduced in \cite{RW}) which generalizes aforementioned example, we can consider analogous problems.
+Moreover, those measures cannot charge $(n-1)$-purely unrectifiable sets of finite $\mathcal{H}^{n-1}$ measure (see Lemma 3.76 and Theorem 3.78 in \cite{AFP}).
+For the class of bundle measures, introduced in \cite{RW}, we can consider analogous problems.